mengchuiru/VEX-V5-Screen-Simulator/README.md

 ## Overview

 The **VEX-V5 Screen Simulator** is a browser-based interactive tool that allows users to simulate the screen display and interaction features of the VEX V5 robot using Python programming.
-The project provides a complete development environment, including a code editor, real-time preview, and output console—making it an ideal tool for VEX robotics developers and educators.
+The project provides a complete development environment, including a code editor, real-time preview, and output console—making it an ideal tool for VEX robotics beginners and educators.

+You can use the VEX class：
+`Brain`
+`FontType`
+`Color`

 ## Key Features